KIT-MRT/arbitration_graphs/README.md

 # ARBITRATION GRAPHS

-combine simple atomic behaviors into a more complex arbitration graph for behavior planning
+Arbitration graphs combine simple atomic behavior blocks to more complex behaviors for decision making and behavior generation